What is CGRP?

 - Our headache specialist nurse will contact you to discuss the treatment and ask for the number of headache days recorded in your diary (baseline)

 - Most of these treatments are given by a single injection once per month.
 The drug is administered using an automated injection device.
 This is easy to use.
-We have information leaflets for each drug explaining how to use the specific device
+We have information leaflets for each drug explaining how to use the specific device.
+Vyepti is given by an intravenous infusion (drip into a vein), once every 3 months on our day case ward

-- The treatment will be delivered to your address by a homecare company
+- The injection pen will be delivered to your address by a homecare company

 - Our headache specialist nurse will contact you after 10-12 weeks to assess the treatment response